 Register Now for Employment Drug Testing>

 Pre-Employment Drug Test>

-The most common form of employment drug testing, most companies require new hires to pass a drug test before starting work.
-Simply requiring pre-employment drug testing sends a strong message about the type of behavior that a company will and will not tolerate in its employees.
+The most common form of employment drug testing, most companies require new hires to pass a drug screening before starting work.
+Simply requiring pre-employment testing sends a strong message about the type of behavior that a company will and will not tolerate in its employees.
 It also discourages drug users from even applying for employment.

 Urine vs. Hair Testing>

 While DOT regulated companies must only administer the DOT approved urine drug test, non-DOT companies have a broad array of options from which to choose.
 In practice, most companies still use a standard 5, 10, or 12 panel urine test.
 Nowadays, though, many employers are moving towards use of hair testing to ensure a longer window of detection.

 The United States Department of Transportation requires employers in DOT regulated industries to set up and maintain a drug and alcohol testing program that complies with their rigorous and extensive requirements.
 DOT audits companies in the industries that it oversees to ensure compliance with these regulations.
 Companies governed by DOT that do not follow these requirements risk fines, suspensions, and even severe legal actions.